 How Do You Read Her?

 Jackie worked on nearly a hundred books in her career as an editor.
 These hundred books reveal more about her than any of the pictures of her clothes and husbands.
 This was the work she loved.
 These were the subjects that drew her in over and over again: photography, European court history, the stories of women making their way in a men's world, the philosophy of fashion.
 She showed her interests, passions and the way she saw the world in the books she selected for publication.
 These books were the autobiography she never wrote.
+To take a look at some of the interviews I conducted while doing research for the book, please click here.

 "William Kuhn reveals the Jackie I knew as a person and professional: serious, smart, intuitive about ideas and aesthetics, but also down to earth in the sense of understanding the potential audience for a book.
 In Reading Jackie I learned so much about her I didn't know, and Kuhn tells the story with such flowing grace of phrase and structure.
 A splendid work."